Call for Papers now closed!

 250-word abstract of paper/research project.
 An abstract is a summary of the work you want to present.

 Your email contact information

 Students will be informed of their panel assignment and time/location by April 10.
-The panels will be held from 12 to 2 p.m. followed by the poster session on April 22 at the ICC.
+The panels will be held from 9:30 a.m. to 3:15 p.m. on April 22 at O'Leary Library.

 If you have a short paper, fictional work, a poem or video that is not in a formal academic paper, email Jonathan_Silverman@uml.edu to inquire about possible inclusion in a panel geared to those formats.